vlsisoc/vlsisoc.github.io/cameraready.md

     camera-ready manuscript.
 The upload deadline is July 29th, 2021.

     <h2>Step 5: IEEE Copyright Form</h2>
     For each paper, an [IEEE copyright form](https://www.ieee.org/publications/rights/copyright-main.html){:target="_blank"} must be completed.
-The link to fill out the Electronic Copyright Form will be available shortly.
-Authors will be advised when ready.
+    Corresponding authors will receive by email the link to fill out the Electronic Copyright Form.
+The Electronic Copyright Form has to be completed before submitting the paper camera ready.
 ---